 The law limits the total amount of such bonds to $15 billion and directs the Secretary of Transportation to allocate this amount among qualified facilities.
 The $15 billion in exempt facility bonds is not subject to the state volume caps.

 Passage of the private activity bond legislation reflects the Federal Government's desire to increase private sector investment in U.S. transportation infrastructure.
 Providing private developers and operators with access to tax-exempt interest rates lowers the cost of capital significantly, enhancing investment prospects.
 Increasing the involvement of private investors in highway and freight projects generates new sources of money, ideas, and efficiency.

-As of February 18, 2014, over $4.5 billion in PABs have been issued to date for the 11 projects listed below.
-PAB allocations approved by U.S. DOT total over $4.7 billion supporting seven projects as shown in the table below.
+As of September 17, 2014, over $4.8 billion in PABs have been issued to date for the 13 projects listed below.
+PAB allocations approved by U.S. DOT total nearly $5.4 billion supporting seven projects as shown in the table below.

 ($ in thousands)

 |RTD Eagle Project (East Corridor& Gold Line), Denver Colorado||$397,835|

 |CenterPoint Intermodal Center, Joliet, Illinois||$150,000|